A-Haseeb1233/Backend-Journey/readme.md

 ## 👨‍💻 About This Repo

-This is my personal learning log as I go from JavaScript basics all the way to building real backend systems with Node.js, Express, and PostgreSQL.
+This is my personal learning log as I go from JavaScript basics all the way to building real backend systems with Node.js, Express, and PostgreSQL

 **Stack I'm learning:**
 - JavaScript (core fundamentals)